-I. Will County Drug Court (WCDC)
+I. Will County Mental Health Court

-A. General
+(WCMHC) A. General

-The Will County Drug Court (WCDC) was the first of four problem-solving courts established in Will County, Illinois.
-WCDC has been in operation since 1999 and currently has the capacity to serve 165 active participants.
-WCDC is a postadjudicatory problem-solving court which targets defendants in felony court who have a substance dependence diagnosis and who are willing to voluntarily execute the Consent to Participate and WCDC contract in the WCDC program and comply with the requirements of WCDC.
-To be eligible for Track One, the individual must have a substance use diagnosis; be determined to be low to low-moderate criminogenic risk to reoffend or violate the terms of supervision and have low to low-moderate behavioral health treatment needs using evidence-based screening and assessment tools.
-For Track Two, the individual must have a substance use diagnosis, be determined to be moderate to moderate criminogenic risk to reoffend or violate the terms of supervision and have significant behavioral health treatment needs using evidence-based screening and assessment tools.
-For Track Three, the individual must have a substance use diagnosis, be determined to be high to very high criminogenic high risk to reoffend or violate the terms of supervision and must have significant behavioral health treatment needs using evidence-based screening and assessment tools.
-The three tracks will be separated during group, reporting and court appearances Post-adjudicatory means that the defendant has admitted guilt or has admitted the allegations contained in the Petition to Revoke and agrees to voluntarily enter into the WCDC program and comply with the WCDC program requirements.
+The Will County Mental Health Court (WCMHC) was the second of four problemsolving courts established in Will County, Illinois.
+WCMHC has been in operation since 2011 and currently has the capacity to serve 100 active participants.
+WCMHC is a post-adjudicatory problem-solving court which targets defendants in felony court who have a mental health diagnosis.
+Participants are willing to voluntarily execute the Consent to Participate and WCMHC contract in the WCMHC program and comply with the requirements of WCMHC.
+Post-adjudicatory means that the defendant has admitted guilt and agrees to voluntarily enter into the WCMHC program and comply with the WCMHC program requirements.
+WCMHC members will be separated into three different tracks based on their assessed risk level.
+To be eligible for Track One, the individual must be determined to be low to low-moderate criminogenic risk to reoffend or violate the terms of supervision and have low to low-moderate behavioral health treatment needs using evidence-based screening and assessment tools.
+For Track Two, individual must be determined to be of moderate criminogenic risk to reoffend or violate the terms of supervision and have significant behavioral health treatment needs using evidence-based screening and assessment tools.
+For Track Three, the individual must be determined to be high to very high criminogenic high risk to reoffend or violate the terms of supervision and must have significant behavioral health treatment needs using evidence-based screening and assessment tools.
+The three tracks will be separated during group, reporting and court appearances.

-WCDC is a voluntary program, but participation is subject to meeting the WCDC eligibility criteria and being staffed and approved for admission into the program by the WCDC team.
-No one has the legal right to participate in WCDC.
-WCDC has been built on an extensive history of collaboration among key stakeholders, including the 12th Judicial Circuit Court, Will County, the Will County State's Attorney, the Will County Public Defender, the Will County Sheriff, the Will County Court Services Department, Center for Correctional Concerns, treatment providers and the community.
+WCMHC is a voluntary program, but participation is subject to meeting the WCMHC eligibility criteria and being staffed and approved for admission into the program by the WCMHC team.
+No one has the legal right to participate in WCMHC.
+WCMHC has been built on an extensive history of collaboration among key stakeholders, including the 12th Judicial Circuit Court, Will County, the Will County State's Attorney, the Will County Public Defender, the Will County Health Department, the Will County Sheriff, the Will County Court Services Department, Center for Correctional Concerns, treatment providers, and the community.